 Cultural Heritage is therefore relevant to all of us.
 The process of protecting Cultural Heritage would appear to be firstly the recognition of the Cultural Heritage of different groups of people and secondly that the Cultural Heritage of different groups be shared and respected.

-1. Aboriginal Affairs was formerly Department of Aboriginal Affairs (DAA) and prior to this, Department of Indigenous Affairs (DIA).
-Aboriginal affairs in now within the Department of Planning, Land and Heritage (DPLH)
+1. Department of Aboriginal Affairs (DAA, 2013-2017), was Department of Indigenous Affairs (DIA, 2001-2013), and is now within the Department of Planning, Land and Heritage (DPLH)

 2. UNESCO is the United Nations Educational, Scientific and Cultural Organisation.